Sign in Create account

 • Wider/Skinnier pot: Add/subtract increased rounds at the base

-• The pots t used for my prototypes had a base tbout 1” smaller than the top of the pot, but the dc stitches up the sides allowed the cover to fit my little Walmart pots perfectly.
+• The pots used for my prototypes had a base about 1” smaller than the top of the pot, but the dc stitches up the sides allowed the cover to fit my little Walmart pots perfectly.

-• I reused a plastic sour cream container lid and placed it inside my plant pot cover before adding the plant so it to catch excess water and not ruin the cover.
+• I reused a plastic sour cream container lid and placed it inside my plant pot cover before adding the plant so it catches excess water and does not ruin the cover.

 Instructions